Several authors have identified structures in the composition of words in the Voynich MS. These are, roughly in chronological order:

 The most frequent word that cannot be modeled by this method is 112-th ranked aiiin.
 Undoubtedly, this is only due to the fact that he truncated his lists.

 Later, Stolfi analysed a 'fine structure' of words in the Voynich MS. This is also known as the 'OKOKOKO' paradigm.
-It is also explained in detail at >> a page on his web site (voynich.nu local copy).
+It is also explained in detail in a preserved local copy from his web sote.

 According to this model, strings of Voynich text (apparently ignoring spaces) may be parsed as: